gavincotterill/modulr/README.md

 ```

 ## Simulators

-The heart of this package is in its graph simulators so here we’ll
-outline how they operate and look at how they’re different using some
-additional tools we’ve incorporated in the package.
-There’s more to the
-package though, so be sure to check out the other vignettes.

 There are currently two simulators in the package called “independent”
 and “group-think”.
 In the independent simulator, changes in group